directus/directus/docs/app/import-export.md

 # Import / Export

 > The Content, User Directory, and File Library modules allow importing and exporting of multiple Items stored as files.
-> This makes it quick and easy for no-code Users to handle tasks like uploading and downloading new customer
+> This makes it quick and easy to handle tasks like uploading and downloading new customer information; pulling down
-> information; pulling down sales data for transformation, reports, and analysis; and beyond.
+> sales data for transformation, reports, and analysis; and beyond.

 [[toc]]